cakephp/docs/en/installation/advanced-installation.rst

 #.
 The core CakePHP libraries, in /lib/Cake.
 #.
 Your application code, in /app.
 #.
-The application’s webroot, usually in /app/webroot.
+The application's webroot, usually in /app/webroot.

 Each of these directories can be located anywhere on your file system, with the exception of the webroot, which needs to be